hekonsek/r-d/architecture-cloud-native-design-patterns.md

 ## Cloud native definition

 Architecture of applications to be easily deployed into cloud in a resilent and fault-tolerant manner.
+It's about how to create applications, not about where to run them.

+Requirements:
+- Zero downtime
+- Short delivery cycle
+- Multi-client (mobile, web, IoT, desktop, etc)
+- Data intensive

+General traits:
+- Modular
+- Redundant

+Consequences:
+- Distributed
+- Constantly changing

+Cloud native design embraces failure as normal, not exception.

+Three components:
+- apps
+- backing services
+  - stateful services (data or apps)
+  - stateless services (apps)

 ## 12 Factor applications